riojosdev/100-days-of-code/log.md

 But I found out cookies don't work locally on Chrome Browser.
 But Firefox and internet explorer supports local cookies.

 **Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)

+### Day 22: May 21, 2020

+**Today's Progress**: Learned how to make a time-stamp

+**Thoughts:** Not much coding today.
+I made a time-stamp function to store the time when user first enters.
+I was too excited after adding a time-stamp.
+So I took the rest of the day off.
+And I found another topic to blog about.
+I have to keep blogging.

+**Link(s) to work**: [Disliker The Game](https://withdislike.now.sh/)